 The following penalties shall apply for violation of the mandatory play rules listed above.

-First violation: Any player not meeting the requirements of this section must play in every inning of the next scheduled game
+First violation: Any player not meeting the requirements of this section must play in every inning of the next scheduled game.

 Second violation: Any player not meeting the requirements of this section must play in every inning of the next 2 scheduled games.